maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 end
 ```
 works as the parameter type.
 See [`DEParameters`](@ref) and subsequent doc strings for a list of all pre-made functions and parameters.

+### Varying hidden/background parameters

+It is also possible to investigate setups that have many hidden/background parameters and one/two control parameters.
+The hidden/background parameters are then treated similar to initial conditions and are randomly generated for each control parameter.
+See [`HiddenParameterVar`](@ref) and [`DEMCBBProblem`](@ref) for more infos.

 ## Tips & Tricks